AdaBest: Minimizing Client Drift in Federated Learning via Adaptive Bias Estimation: Experiments Details

 \subsection{Overfitting Analysis}

 It is important not to confuse \feddyn's source of instability with overfitting.
-To confirm this, we can compare the average train and test accuracy of the same rounds while the model is being trained. \figref{fig:overfitting} compares \scaffold, \feddyn, and \ours in this manner.
-The configuration used in this experiment is identical to the configuration of the experiment in \figref{fig:stability_c100}, with the exception that it corresponds to a single data partitioning random seed for clarity.
+To confirm this, we can compare the average train and test accuracy of the same rounds while the model is being trained.
+Figure \ref{fig:overfitting} compares \scaffold, \feddyn, and \ours in this manner.
+The configuration used in this experiment is identical to the configuration of the experiment in Figure \ref{fig:stability_c100}, with the exception that it corresponds to a single data partitioning random seed for clarity.
 The train accuracy is calculated by averaging the train accuracy of participating clients.
 The results suggest that train accuracy of the baselines is severely declined as the training continues while \ours is much more stable in this regard.